-In addition for those pupils who require more intense support the ELSA programme is designed to give students the chance to build and maintain better relationships and help staff to understand your child's needs.
+ELSA support can give students the chance to build and maintain better relationships and help staff to understand your child's needs.
 They may work on a 1:1 basis or in a small group.
 Our menu of support includes social skills, friendship skills, managing emotions, self-esteem and an opportunity to understand themselves in more detail.
 Students will receive a bespoke package from a trained ELSA, which will aim to make an impact on children's emotional wellbeing.

-6. Contact details of the SEN Co-ordinator
+6. Contact details

-The SEN Co-ordinator is Mrs L Taylor
+The SENCO is Mrs L Taylor